2023 Buldhana bus accident

-On 1 July 2023, a private bus named Vidarbha Travels travelling on Samruddhi Expressway in Maharashtra's Buldhana district in India caught fire.
+On 1 July 2023, a private bus named Vidarbha Travels travelling on Mumbai–Nagpur Expressway in Maharashtra's Buldhana district in India caught fire.
 25 people died, and eight others were injured, in the accident.

 Accident

-The accident took place on a bus named Vidarbha Travels that was travelling on the Samruddhi Expressway in Pimpalkhuta Village near Sindkhed Raja, Buldhana District, Maharashtra.
+The accident took place on a bus named Vidarbha Travels that was travelling on the Mumbai–Nagpur Expressway in Pimpalkhuta Village near Sindkhed Raja, Buldhana district, Maharashtra.
 The bus was being driven from Nagpur to Pune.
 According to reports, the bus hit a pole on the expressway, overturned, and the diesel tank caught fire.
 Because the bus was overturned on its left side, the passenger exit was blocked.
 Additionally, the emergency door was not working.
 The accident happened at about 2 am local time on 1 July 2023.
 There were 33 passengers on the bus.
 Most of the passengers were sleeping when the accident happened.
 26 of them died and the remaining were injured.
 Three children died.
 The survivors escaped by breaking glass panes.
 The injured were taken to Buldhana Civil Hospital.